thecarp/dactyl-keyboard/doc/options-wrist-rest-mounts.md

 #### Parameter <a id="blocks-plinth-side-depth">`depth`</a>

 The thickness of the mount in mm along the axis of the fastener(s).
-This is typically larger than the case-side depth to allow adjustment.
+This is typically larger than the main-side depth to allow adjustment.

 #### Parameter <a id="blocks-plinth-side-pocket-height">`pocket-height`</a>